-Ultra-high resolution Optical Coherence Tomography (UHR-OCT) is an invaluable tool that enables micron scale cross sectional or 3D imaging of a subject.
-Cross sectional or 3D imaging is relevant for various applications, from analysis of tissue in medical applications to visualization of sub-micron structures in manufacturing.
+Ultra-high resolution Optical Coherence Tomography (UHR-OCT) is an invaluable tool that enables micron-scale cross-sectional or 3D imaging of a subject.
+It is relevant for various applications, from analysis of tissue in medical applications to visualization of sub-micron structures in manufacturing.
 Read more

 Fluorescence Microscopy allows highly specific imaging of cellular compartments in a minimally invasive fashion while obtaining the highest contrast.
 However, conventional microscopes are limited in their resolution due to the diffraction barrier.
 In the past decades, several different approaches have shown the ability to circumvent the diffraction limit by either switching on and off single fluorophores, utilizing structured illumination, optical fluctuation or alternatively depleting excited chromophores from the excitation volume.

 This document provides a quick overview of the STED technique introduced by Stefan W. Hell in 1994.
 NKT Photonics’ SuperK and Onefive KATANA HP lasers are a perfect combination to realize flexible pulsed excitation as well as synchronized depletion within the visible and near-infrared range.
 Read more

 Preclinical imaging is the visualization of living animals for research purposes, such as drug development.
 Imaging modalities have long been crucial to the researcher in observing changes, either at the organ, tissue, cell, or molecular level, in animals responding to physiological or environmental changes.
 Read more